hernanmd/BioSmalltalk/repository/BioWrappers.package/BioShapeIt2Wrapper.class/README.md

 Usage:

+- The program binary must be in the PATH
-All input files, being binarized PLINK (bed, bim, fam) or textual PLINK (ped, map) must share the same name.
+- All input files, being binarized PLINK (bed, bim, fam) or textual PLINK (ped, map) must share the same name.

 See examples in class side methods.